Can a Timeshare Be Foreclosed for Nonpayment of Fees or Assessments?

 • a "deeded" interest (fee simple) where you have an actual share of ownership in the property, or

-• a "right-to-use" interest, which is more like a lease interest and typically considered personal property (you get to use the property, but you have no ownership in the property).
+• a "right-to-use" interest, which is more like a lease interest and is typically considered personal property (you get to use the property, but you have no ownership in the property).

-Sometimes people pay the total purchase price of the timeshare when they buy it.
+Sometimes people pay the total price of the timeshare when buying it.
 In other cases, people take out a loan to purchase their timeshare.
-When you take out a mortgage loan to buy a timeshare, you have to make paymentsjust like with a home mortgageuntil the debt is paid off.
+When you take out a mortgage loan to buy a timeshare, you must make paymentslike with a home mortgageuntil the debt is paid off.
 If you fall behind in payments, your deeded interest in the timeshare property can be foreclosed.
-If you have a right-to-use timeshare and fail to make the required payments for the purchase or for maintenance, pursuant to provisions contained in the timeshare membership documents, the right-to-use can be repossessed.

 Timeshare Costs, Fees, and Assessments